fiona-tina/Caching-Proxy-Server/README.md

 * Put the incoming requests into a log file.

+* Use vector<char> instead of strings as HTTP responses may contain any type of content-encoding, e.g. g-zip which uses '\0' as part of data and not as a terminator.

 * Branch 1: Uncomment Daemon code and multi-threading --  place accept inside the loop -- span a new thread for every new fd